 Q: Why do players need to have a face covering with them when attending training?

-Q: SUSC guidelines state that parents are not allowed on the fields.
-Is there a recommended location for parents to sit during training sessions?
+Q: Is there a recommended location for parents to sit during training sessions or games?

 A: We recommend that parents/spectators remain in their vehicles during training sessions.
 If for some reason there is a need to exit the vehicle, we ask that you adhere to the 6-foot physical distancing guidelines.
 Parents/spectators are not allowed near the playing surfaces as it will affect the overall group size our training groups are limited to.